hemantgovekar/YoutubeAddRemover/README.md

 # YoutubeAddRemover
-This code is to remove add from youtube
+This code is to remove ads from youtube